AadithyaRao2809/SE/BD/Unit-1/hadoop_ecosystem.md

 ![](../../Attachments/hadoop_ecosystem-20230928-13.png)
 ![](../../Attachments/hadoop_ecosystem-20230928-14.png)
+**Integration with Other Tools:** It can be integrated with other tools in the Hadoop ecosystem, such as Apache Ranger for fine-grained security control and Apache Knox for perimeter security.

 1) Ambari Stacks
-	- collection of Hadoop services and components that have been tested and certified to work together.
-Stacks include Hadoop services such as HDFS, YARN, Hive, and Spark.
+	- collection of **Hadoop services and components** that have been **tested** and **certified to work together**.
+Stacks include Hadoop services such as **HDFS, YARN, Hive, and Spark**.
 2)  Ambari Blueprints
-	- Ambari Blueprints are a way to automate the provisioning and configuration of Hadoop clusters using Ambari.
-They are essentially templates or specifications that describe how a cluster should be set up.
+	- Ambari Blueprints are a way to **automate** the **provisioning and configuration** of Hadoop clusters using Ambari.
+They are essentially templates or specifications that describe **how a cluster should be set up**.
 Blueprints include information about the services, components, host assignments, and configurations needed for a cluster.
 	- Cluster definition files ( 2 JSON files) , one generic template and one that sets specific properties to launch the deployment process

 In summary, Ambari Stacks define the abstract structure and configuration options for Hadoop services and components, while Ambari Blueprints use this stack information to automate the actual deployment and configuration of Hadoop clusters